 Dr Basson is a Clinical Professor the Director of the UBC Sexual Medicine Program.
-Her research team’s CIHR funded study published in 2010 disconfirmed any differences in androgen activity, however measured, between women with and without Hypoactive Sexual Desire Disorder, but found instead low serum DHEA in the women with lost desire.
+As PI she and her colleagues from UBC and University of Laval obtained CIHR funding for a study published in 2010 which disconfirmed any differences in androgen activity, however measured, between women with and without Hypoactive Sexual Desire Disorder.
+Instead, they found low serum DHEA in the women with lost desire.
 She was awarded further CIHR funds to pursue this investigation.
-A different large cohort of women with low/ absent sexual desire and arousal have recently been found to have various markers of hypothalamic pituitary adrenal dysregulation including again low DHEA, all likely indicating chronic stressors in early life.
+A different large cohort of women with low/ absent sexual desire and arousal has now been found to have various markers of hypothalamic pituitary adrenal dysregulation including again low DHEA, results compatible with having experienced chronic stressors in early life.

-Together with Drs Brotto (PI), Driscoll, Grabovac and Correia, a second major research endeavor also CIHR –funded was to compare CBT versus MBCT for chronic sexual pain from provoked vestibulodynia: the treatments were comparable in their high effectiveness.
+Together with Drs Brotto (PI), Bergeron, Driscoll, Grabovac and Correia, a second major research endeavor also CIHR –funded was to compare CBT versus MBCT for chronic sexual pain from provoked vestibulodynia: the treatments were comparable in their high effectiveness.
+The mechanisms of pain reduction from MBCT are currently being investigated.
 The same team also has CHRI funding to compare two different small group programs for women with Sexual Interest Arousal Disorder, one of which contains mindfulness practice in addition to education, cognitive therapy principles, sex therapy and support- these latter modalities common to both treatment arms.